 Using DSL or cable to carry VoIP traffic without bandwidth guarantees is a gamble.
 While Internet access over Cable and DSL are far from the best connectivity options for most companies they have their niche market.
 Most very small businesses and home office users that either manage bandwidth well or have very low bandwidth requirements can use these Internet access services and save on expensive fiber-optic connections.
 The other option is to use separate dedicated cable and/or ADSL connections for VoIP and data traffic.
-In most cases the savings and price-performance of two connections would not add up to the cost of a single dedicated T-1 circuit,. not to mention Fiber link.
+In most cases, the savings and price-performance of two connections would not add up to the cost of a single dedicated T-1 circuit, not to mention the Fiber link.

 Cable connections tend to be more reliable in most places where cable infrastructure is either new or has been upgraded.
 In Illinois, DSL in most areas uses older copper pairs that have been buried underground without much maintenance or overhaul for a long time.
-In areas where cable integrity is no longer sound for various reasons you may experience service degradation or complete connection loss during thunderstorms or rainfalls.
+In areas where cable integrity is no longer sound for various reasons, you may experience service degradation or complete connection loss during thunderstorms or rainfalls.

-Hopefully this will provide you with a basic understanding of how DSL VoIP compares with cable VoIP.
-From a practical prospective the differences aren’t huge.
+Hopefully, this will provide you with a basic understanding of how DSL VoIP compares with cable VoIP.
+From a practical perspective, the differences aren’t huge.
 A lot depends on how much bandwidth you are going to really need for your VoIP trunks and data.
 There are also factors that are completely outside of your control when you purchase service without a service level agreement (SLA), for example, the rate at which bandwidth is oversubscribed by your service provider.
 After all – both are technologies are designed around sharing bandwidth among users with no speed or latency guarantee.

 With the shared bandwidth technologies your business gets what it pays for but if you are willing to take a chance then you can decide whether it’s worth the gamble.
 All we can do is give you the facts that might help you make that decision for your small business.